ChristianVillalba/react_components_introduction/README.md

 This way our code is modular.
 Each of these components can now be reused as and when we want to.
 And these files are a lot shorter and a lot more manageable.

+## What I have learned with this project:
+* Make my code more modular: shorter, reusable and simpler
+* Conventions to separate and store React Components
+* ES6 import / export functionality